pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 He talks about the heavy traffic we encountered, giving us more background on how the graduates head out on their first commission.
 About 9 ships had left in rapid succession; would've been 10 but one of the graduates decided at the last minute that they didn't want to pursue the lifestyle.

 Gnog introduces Taz.
 "Ah!
 I've only met a few of your kind before.
 Maybe, six.
 Everyone of you is different."
 Taz is delighted to hear that there are others of his kind!
 Tarto says he even served with one on a galleon, before being at the academy.
-The **Hyperion Magestic**.
+The **Hyperion Majestic**.
 "He was the most skilled tracker and ranger I've ever met."

 Tarto tells us that Mert's awake in his quarters.
 He'll take us there.
 We have a bit of paperwork first; they can store the ship for now.

+(Just as the group leaves, Gnog hestiates, places a hand on the Navigator, head bowed just for a moment, in a gesture that of gratitude and love, before following the others).

-We reach his quarters.
+We reach Mert's quarters.
 Tarto's shift is done but we're around in the morning, we can catch up a bit more.
 "It falls to me, I guess, to say - welcome home; and to Tazythus, welcome to Toril."

 Mert welcomes us.
 Has a bit of wine left - opened the bottle too early!